Today I’m going to discuss another fun and common challenge. It’s the Longest Common Subsequence a.k.a. LCS.

 The term “top-down” is used to describe this approach because the algorithm starts at the top of the problem hierarchy and works its way down to the base cases.
 This is in contrast to a bottom-up approach, which starts at the base cases and works its way up to the top of the problem hierarchy.

 Hence both approaches are top down.
+Only that their direction is different.
 The first time I heard the term ‘top-down’, I thought it had something to do with the fact that in tree traversals you start at the root and the root is always (in algorithm world, not real life) at the top of tree.
-But it has nothing to do with that 🙃.
+But it has nothing to do with direction.
+It’s more about approach and if big sub problems depend on small sub problems vs if you’re building incrementally.

 Optimizations